• Home

 Pressed flowers are able to maintain their natural color for a very long time!
 Most pressed flowers will last five to seven years before they will show any amount of fading.
 Pressing flowers first not only removes excess moisture but helps them retain their color in soap.

-When you are ready to press those you have picked, there are few flower pressing techniques you can choose from including those loved by Victorians to ensure the flowers keep their color and their petals.
+When you are ready to press those you have picked, there are a few flower pressing techniques you can choose from, including those loved by Victorians to ensure the flowers keep their color and their petals.

 How to Press Flowers: 4 Ways to Preserve Flowers for Soap Making